navig8s/navig8/README.md

 Docker solution could be run in [k8s cluster](https://kubernetes.io/) or by one of the popular cloud services like [Google Cloud Run](https://cloud.google.com/run)

 1. Get last image from [ghcr registry](https://github.com/navig8s/navig8/pkgs/container/navig8)
-2. Set at least required environment variables from the list for [FE](#environment-variables-for-the-fe) and [CORS proxy](#environment-variables-for-build-in-cors-proxy)
+2. Set at least required environment variables from the [list](#environment-variables)
 3. Publish the Container's port `80`, forward requests to domain of your choice to it as it will be listened for requests.
 4. Run Container

+## CORS proxy & security notes
+It's highly recommended to set CORS headers ([Access-Control-Allow-Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin)) for helm repo, that is going to be used by navig8 and thus handle CORS issue.

+In case it's not an option - there is a possibility to use a CORS proxy for Docker environment (see [settings](#environment-variables)).
+Current realisation of the CORS proxy that is available in Docker environment intended to be used as same-origin request that nginx proxies to the specified chart repo's url
+(request to `/repo` will be proxied to `NAVIG8_REPO_URL` in current implementation).

 ## Examples